pdf-raku/PDF-Class-raku/README.md

         5.2.
 Configuring Slackware for Modules . . .
 5
         5.3.
 Configuring Other Distributions for Modules . . .
 6

-Note that outlines are an optional PDF feature. `pdf-info.p6` can be used to check if a PDF has them:
+Note that outlines are an optional PDF feature. `pdf-info.raku` can be used to check if a PDF has them:

-    % pdf-info.p6 my-doc.pdf | grep Outlines:
+    % pdf-info.raku my-doc.pdf | grep Outlines:

 ## Development Status